Althea Warren: Biography and career

 Warren retired in 1947 and then taught in library science programs in Wisconsin and Michigan and at the University of Southern California.

 Personal life

-Warren was gay.
-She and Gladys English, the Los Angeles Public Library's head of the Children's Department, were in love, (Orlean, The Library Book, pg.
-197), living and traveling together for years.
+Warren had a romantic relationship with Gladys English, the Los Angeles Public Library's head of the Children's Department.
+They lived and travelled together for years.
 After English died, Warren created the American Library Association's Gladys English Memorial Collection, also called the Gladys English Collection.